 There’s immeasurable excitement in the unknown.
 Walking out of a dime store with an armful of wax packs holds an indescribable thrill for kids.
 The suspense vibrates throughout their little body and shakes their conscious being with the knowledge that there is more to life than just cold cereal and staying up past bedtime.

 Humans crave experiences.
 We want to live our lives in anticipation, collecting stories and warm memories along the way.
-Charlie Brown’s failure to unwrap his coveted baseball hero becomes a good story, and it’s this slice of life, defined by his lavish card shop purchase and balloon popping emotion, which will endure in his memory forever.
+Charlie Brown’s failure to unwrap his coveted baseball hero becomes a good story, and it’s this slice of life, defined by his lavish card shop purchase and balloon popping emotion, that will endure in his memories forever.

 The Cardboard Connoisseur

 Being yourself in a world of industrialized conformity is the hardest battle we as individuals will ever have to face.
 All societies throughout history have, for better or worse, pushed civil obediences onto their people.
 The consequence of which is that these citizens grow into scared little copies of each other, too fearful of any dissenting thoughts, feelings, and opinions.
 Their sheltered lives relinquish all independence to the chronic groupthink of crowds.
 But when they deny their own individuality they are, in effect, denying the right of individualism in others as well.